saikatomar/snt/Task 1/README.md

 <i> Solution: </i>

-Please check the .sql file for the code and clink link for [interactive tableau visualization ](https://public.tableau.com/profile/saikat.omar.khan#!/vizhome/Task1SNT/Task1SNT?publish=yes)
+Please check the .sql file for the code and click link for [interactive tableau visualization ](https://public.tableau.com/profile/saikat.omar.khan#!/vizhome/Task1SNT/Task1SNT?publish=yes)

 The tableau chart is the representation number of employees joined each year as a cumulative value.